Maurice Hope: Later life

 Hope continued in the public eye in England, doing various jobs, and he has enjoyed his earnings as a boxer.
 Furthermore, with Benitez suffering from diabetes and boxing-related conditions, he later became a frequent visitor to Puerto Rico, where he and Benitez sometimes spent days talking about their old days as boxers.
 Hope now lives in Hackney; he was involved with boxing training for the local residents and youths in upper Clapton.
 Hope also has property in Antigua after being given land by the government to mark his achievements in the ring.
-Hope has been an outstanding ambassador for Antigua and is happily involved in the island's tourist industry.
+Hope has been an ambassador for Antigua and is happily involved in the island's tourist industry.

 On 11 December 2024, the High Commission of Antigua and Barbuda in London hosted the launch of “Land of Hope and Glory“, a book-interview by Maurice Hope with sports analyst Jaydee Dyer in which Hope talks about how he overcame the hardships of the Windrush generation to become a world-champion boxer from Antigua.

 In recognition of Hope's achievements while a resident, the London Borough of Hackney named a major cycle route after him.